tompazourek/Colourful/docs/topic-conversion.md

 The main functionality facilitated by the Colourful library is the conversion between color spaces.

 Colourful supports a range of color spaces out of the box.
-See the [README.md](README.md) for some docs about the various color spaces supported.
 In addition to that, it's possible to [implement your own color space](topic-custom-color-space.md).

 ## Converter builder